syntax-syndicate/c15t-consent-framework/.github/CONTRIBUTING.md

 ## Important License Note

-consent.management is licensed under the GNU General Public License v3.0 (GPL-3.0).
+c15t.com is licensed under the GNU General Public License v3.0 (GPL-3.0).
 By contributing to this project, you agree to license your contributions under the same license.
 This means:

 - ✅ You can use the code commercially
 - ✅ You can modify the code